icaruszhu/student-gh-page-template/README.md

 ```
 Now, it's done!
 It may take a small while for your site live.
 So be a bit patient.

 p.s.
-Since you are going to work only with the newly created ```gh-pages``` in future for your personal site, you may choose to delete the remote  ```master``` branch by  typing this command in the terminal:
+Since you are going to work onlny with the newly created ```gh-pages``` in future for your personal site, you may choose to delete the remote  ```master``` branch by  typing this command in the terminal:
 ~~~bash
       git push origin :master
 ~~~